Jim Bottorff's Banjo Page

 Cal's changed owners around 1975.
 The second owner kept some of the steak house menu items and added some Cantonese dishes.

-The band continued to play at the restaurant until it was demolished as part of a downtown renovation project.
+The band continued to play at the restaurant until it was demolished as part of a San Rafael downtown renovation project.

 I started playing with the Marin Banjo Club in 1973 and stayed until it ended in 1976 with the demolition of the building.

 The sketch below is of me, from the wall behind the stage.
-A customer did sketches of all the regular members of the band.
+A customer did sketches of each band member.

 Happy Picking and Strumming,